-Calatheas are a great companion for your feline friends because they do not have thorns or sap oozing out from them.
+Calatheas are great companions for your feline friends because they do not have thorns or sap oozing out of them.

-Cats are very clumsy ramblers that can get covered with pollen grains while playing around.
-For example, the pollen grains of lily, when they come in contact with the whiskers of cats, can cause renal failure.
+Cats are clumsy ramblers that can get covered with pollen grains while playing around.
+For example, the pollen grains of Lily, when they come in contact with the whiskers of cats, can cause renal failure.

 Besides, the water formed around the stem during transpiration and in the pot’s saucer of some plants can also be toxic to cats.

 Fortunately, Calatheas never leave excessive water near them.
 These plants require very little water to live and do not shed pollen grains that can irritate your cats.

 Despite being predominantly carnivores, cats may occasionally nibble on plants in the wild, either for the added nutrients or fiber they provide or because they enjoy the flavor.

 Moreover, cats might crave a different texture or fiber in their mouth.